hartwigmedical/scripts/peach/README.md

 ### Annotate Calls with Panel Information
 For each of the combined v37 calls, an attempt is made to find a variant in the panel JSON that has the same v37 position and reference allele.

-If succesful:
+If successful:
-* If the rs id of the call has not been set, then it is set to the value from the panel JSON.
+* If the rs id of the call has not been set, then it is set to the value from the matching variant.
-* The reference allele and position wrt v38 are determined from the panel JSON.
+* The reference allele and position wrt v38 are determined from the matching variant.

-If unsuccesful:
+If unsuccessful:
-* Set reference allele and position wrt v38 as "UNKNOWN".
+* Set reference allele and position wrt v38 to "UNKNOWN".

 Also, the correct annotation and filter wrt v38 are determined according to the following table, where an asterisk (*) indicates that any value is allowed: